 When I first tested the fat goh, I placed paper liners on a plate and poured the batter into them before steaming.
 Because there was no pan to hold up the structure of the paper liners, the batter simply spilled out, and I was left with flat cakes.

 Of course, after the blundered first batch, I blamed the paper liners I used and not my flawed logic.
-So I decided to test the recipe again with thicker paper liners this time (the batch you see in the left).
-Unfortunately, the results where the same, so I decided to dig up old photos I took of my mom making fat goh.
+So I decided to test the recipe again with thicker paper liners this time (the batch you see on the left).
+Unfortunately, the results were the same, so I decided to dig up old photos I took of my mom making fat goh.

 When I found this photo of the muffin liners and batter in the muffin pan, I started laughing.
 I didn’t think that my mom owned a 6-muffin pan, so I didn’t bother using one the first 2 times I tried the recipe.
 I showed a photo of my mistake to my mother and she laughed and said, “of course that wouldn’t work!”
 Lesson learned.